jorgebucaran/hyperapp/docs/keys.md

 Every time your application is rendered, a virtual node tree is created from scratch.

-Keys help identify which nodes were added, changed or removed from the new/old tree.
+Keys help identify which nodes were added, changed or removed from the old / new tree.

 Use keys to tell the render algorithm to re-order the children instead of mutating them.